Sasanian architecture

-Sasanian architecture refers to the Persian architectural style that reached a peak in its development during the Sasanian era.
-In many ways, the Sasanian Empire period (224–651 CE) witnessed the highest achievement of Iranian civilization, and constituted the last great pre-Islamic Persian Empire before the Muslim conquest.
+Sasanian architecture refers to the Persian architectural style that reached a peak in its development during the Sasanian era (224–651 CE).
+In many ways, the Sasanian era witnessed the highest achievement of Iranian civilization, and constituted the last great pre-Islamic Persian Empire before the Muslim conquest.
 Much of Sasanian architecture was adopted by Muslims and became part of Islamic architecture.

-The Sasanian dynasty, like the Achaemenid Empire, originated in the province of Persis (Fars).
-They saw themselves as successors to the Achaemenians, after the Hellenistic and Parthian dynasty interlude, and perceived it as their role to restore the greatness of Persia.
+The Sasanian dynasty, like the Achaemenid dynasty, originated in the province of Persis (Fars).
+They saw themselves as successors to the Achaemenids, after the Seleucid and Parthian interlude, and perceived it as their role to restore the greatness of Persia.

 Origins

 The Shushtar Historical Hydraulic System partly dates back to the Achaemenid era.

-In reviving the glories of the Achaemenian past, the Sasanians were no mere imitators.
+In reviving the glories of the Achaemenid past, the Sasanians were no mere imitators.
 The art of this period reveals an astonishing virility.
 In certain respects, it anticipates features later developed during the Islamic period.
 The conquest of Persia by Alexander the Great had inaugurated the spread of Hellenistic art into Western Asia.
 Still, if the East accepted the outward form of this art, it never really assimilated its spirit.
-Already in the Parthian period, Hellenistic art was being interpreted freely by the peoples of the Near East, and throughout the Sasanian period, there was a continuing process of reaction against it.
+Already in the Parthian era, Hellenistic art was being interpreted freely by the peoples of the Near East, and throughout the Sasanian era, there was a continuing process of reaction against it.
 Sasanian art revived forms and traditions native to Persia, and in the Islamic period, these reached the shores of the Mediterranean.